All

 Short Fiction

-- The Notice A door, and the hour beside it The notice had gone up weeks ago, on the street door, at a height that had once been out of reach.
+The notice had gone up weeks ago, on the street door.
 The seal, the block number, the word demolition, a date.
 The date was this week.

 -